Tips to Teach your Kids Bedroom Organization

 To make organization a habit, you can try combining it with an established routine, like bedtime.
 Depending on the child’s age, it might help to create a list of activities, such as brushing teeth and putting on pajamas.
 Then, you can add tidying up to the list.
 When your child gets used to this new routine, they’ll find it easier to keep their room clean without your help (or nagging).

-In some ways, children are not so different from adults.
 Keeping your home organized is easier if there’s a routine, as well as fewer things and a clear organizational system.
 To understand your kids’ struggles with organization, you need only to think of your own struggles and remember that they’re people, too.